dantleech/blog/content/posts/2026/05-20-day-22/index.md

-On the way I passed the [Forte di Exilles](https://en.wikipedia.org/wiki/Fort_of_Exilles) which looked formidable and a wonder that such a thing could be built.
-It been first described in the 1300s.
+On the way I passed the [Forte di Exilles](https://en.wikipedia.org/wiki/Fort_of_Exilles) which looked formidable and a wonder that such a thing could be built in such a place.
+It been first described in the 1300s and is one of a number of similar foritifcations.

 ![Camera/IMG_20260520_101539_610.jpg](202605191841-for.jpg)
 _Approaching Di Forte_